HydraMeshnet/developer-portal/glossary.md

 ## DID Document

-The DID document is publicly shareable data, that does NOT contain any private information, but contains permission management via keys.
-The document can use the `"services"` field to refer to service endpoints that have additional information about the entity represented by the DID.
+The DID document is publicly available data and does NOT contain any personal information, but is used to manage permissions for key-pairs.
+The document can use the `"services"` field to refer to external service endpoints that have additional information about the entity represented by the DID.
+To proof the relation between the DID and these services, endpoints should refer back to the corresponding DID using e.g. DNSSEC entries.

 ```json
 # Example